bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `AMD` spec1 spec2 ... spec8

+Qualifiers: /ACQ /BLK /MOD=MODMD

+Qualifier Defaults: /ACQ /MOD=4

 Defaults: none none ... none

-Prerequisites: Acquisition stopped (HALT)
+Prerequisites: Acquisition stopped (HALT) RNMRA only
- 	RNMR only

 Description:
-`AMD` sets the sequence of phase decoding modes to be applied to acquired data during phase cycling.
-From one shot to the next, RNMR uses this sequence to determine what constant phase shift to apply to each FID so the signal will add properly.
-This process of phase shifting successive FID's according to a predetermined sequence decodes the phase encoding that results from phase cycling the RF pulses.
-Each element or mode of the `AMD` sequence is a number from 1 to 4  specifying a unique phase shift to apply to an acquired FID.
-Mode 1 specifies a phase shift which makes the magnetization following an X pulse positive in the real channel and zero in the imaginary channel.
-Similarly, modes 2, 3, and 4 specify phase shifts that yield similar real and imaginary parts following Y, -X, or -Y pulses.
+`AMD` sets the receiver phase cycling. /MOD defines the number of different phase values to be used.
+These phase values will be equally spaced so the default value of 4 yields 90° phase steps while for example 6 would yield 60° steps.
+Each element or mode of the `AMD` sequence is a number from 1 to the value specified by /MOD.
+With the default qualifier /ACQ these modes indicate a sequence of phase shifts to apply to an acquired FID on sequential shots.

+The default value is /MOD=4, which yields phase values of (0°, 90°, 180°, 270°) corresponding to the numbers 1 through 4.
 The maximum number of acquisition modes in a sequence is 64.
-The  total number of acquisition modes specified by `AMD` must be a power of 2.
 If the number of modes entered is less than 64, the specified modes will be replicated to a 64 mode sequence.
 For example, if the user specifies:

-        > AMD 1111 3333
+        AMD 1111 3333

 the eight modes specified are replicated by RNMR to give a full 64 step phase cycle:

      11113333 11113333 11113333 11113333
      11113333 11113333 11113333 11113333

-While all sequences are replicated to 64 modes internally, the active phase cycle length (as displayed and set by `NAMD`) after setting the acquisition modes is just the number of modes entered with the `AMD` command.
-So in the above example, the user has entered 8 modes, so `NAMD` will be 8 following this command.
-The replication of acquisition modes to 64 permits the user to increase `NAMD` at a later time without having to reenter the acquisition sequence; the additional modes required for the longer phase cycle are obtained by repeating the original cycle.
-When entering the acquisition mode sequence with `AMD`, the user may group the modes in any desired pattern for readability, with two restrictions.
-First, since command line arguments in RNMR must be 8 characters or less in length, no more than eight modes may be grouped together in each argument.
-Second, RNMR reads only the first eight arguments on the `AMD` command line.
-Consequently, in order to specify 64 acquisition modes, the user must enter 8 groups of 8 modes each.
-If `AMD` is entered with no parameters, RNMR prints out the current acquisition mode sequence.
-Regardless of how many acquisition modes were originally entered, RNMR displays only the currently active number of modes, as set and displayed by the command `NAMD`.
-These modes are listed 16 per line; the user must press <SPACE\> or <RETURN\> to display the next line or Q or <CTRL-Z\> to terminate the display before all modes have been printed out.
+While all sequences are replicated to 64 modes internally, only a number of steps equal to the active phase cycle length (set by `NAMD`) are actually used.
+The sequence of modes may be broken up across multiple command line arguments as shown in the example above.
+This can help improve readability.

+If `AMD` is called with no parameters RNMR will not prompt for modes.
+Instead it will print the current receiver phase cycle out to the active phase cycle length with 16 modes per line.

+The /BLK qualifier is used to setup additional receiver phase shifts for different blocks of acquisition.
+The number of blocks can be set using `NAMD /BLK`.
+This capability is typically used to set up phase differences used for the different steps in hypercomplex acquisition of multi-dimensional spectra.
 ## ASIG
 Acknowledge signal